SNEWS2/hop-SNalert-app/snews-app-tutorial.md

   conda install git pip
   ```

-* pip version
+### Sidenote: pip version

-Check that your `pip` version is up-to-date: this tutorial is functional with `pip >= 20.0.*`.
-After activating your virtual environment, check your version and upgrade if needed:
+Older versions of `pip` may fail to install `snews` properly.
+Before following the installation instructions below, check that `pip` is up-to-date with `pip --version` **after** activating your virtual environment.
+Note that this tutorial is functional with `pip >= 20.0.*`, so update your pip version if needed:
 ```
-# pip --version
 # pip install pip --upgrade
 ```